awsdocs/aws-codebuild-user-guide/doc_source/sample-codedeploy.md

    }
    ```

-1. If you plan to deploy the build output artifact with AWS CodeDeploy, then follow the steps in [Run a Build](run-build.md)\.
-Otherwise, skip this step\. \(This is because if you plan to deploy the build output artifact with AWS CodePipeline, then AWS CodePipeline will use AWS CodeBuild to run the build automatically\.\)
+1. If you plan to deploy the build output artifact with CodeDeploy, then follow the steps in [Run a Build](run-build.md)\.
+Otherwise, skip this step\. \(This is because if you plan to deploy the build output artifact with CodePipeline, then CodePipeline will use CodeBuild to run the build automatically\.\)

-1. Complete the setup steps for using AWS CodeDeploy, including:
+1. Complete the setup steps for using CodeDeploy, including:
-   +  Grant the IAM user access to AWS CodeDeploy and the AWS services and actions AWS CodeDeploy depends on\.
-For more information, see [Provision an IAM User](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-setup.html#getting-started-user) in the *AWS CodeDeploy User Guide*\.
+   +  Grant the IAM user access to CodeDeploy and the AWS services and actions CodeDeploy depends on\.
+For more information, see [Provision an IAM User](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-setup.html#getting-started-user) in the *CodeDeploy User Guide*\.
-   +  Create or identify a service role to enable AWS CodeDeploy to identify the instances where it will deploy the build output artifact\.
-For more information, see [Creating a Service Role for AWS CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-service-role.html) in the *AWS CodeDeploy User Guide*\.
+   +  Create or identify a service role to enable CodeDeploy to identify the instances where it will deploy the build output artifact\.
+For more information, see [Creating a Service Role for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-service-role.html) in the *CodeDeploy User Guide*\.
    +  Create or identify an IAM instance profile to enable your instances to access the Amazon S3 input bucket or GitHub repository that contains the build output artifact\.
-For more information, see [Creating an IAM Instance Profile for Your Amazon EC2 Instances](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-iam-instance-profile.html) in the *AWS CodeDeploy User Guide*\.
+For more information, see [Creating an IAM Instance Profile for Your Amazon EC2 Instances](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-iam-instance-profile.html) in the *CodeDeploy User Guide*\.

-1. Create or identify an Amazon Linux instance compatible with AWS CodeDeploy where the build output artifact will be deployed\.
-For more information, see [Working with Instances for AWS CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-prepare-instances.html) in the *AWS CodeDeploy User Guide*\.
+1. Create or identify an Amazon Linux instance compatible with CodeDeploy where the build output artifact will be deployed\.
+For more information, see [Working with Instances for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-prepare-instances.html) in the *CodeDeploy User Guide*\.

-1. Create or identify an AWS CodeDeploy application and deployment group\.
-For more information, see [Creating an Application with AWS CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-application.html) in the *AWS CodeDeploy User Guide*\.
+1. Create or identify a CodeDeploy application and deployment group\.
+For more information, see [Creating an Application with CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-application.html) in the *CodeDeploy User Guide*\.

 1. Deploy the build output artifact to the instance\.

-   To deploy with AWS CodeDeploy, see [Deploying a Revision with AWS CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-deploy-revision.html) in the *AWS CodeDeploy User Guide*\.
+   To deploy with CodeDeploy, see [Deploying a Revision with CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-deploy-revision.html) in the *CodeDeploy User Guide*\.

-   To deploy with AWS CodePipeline, see [Use AWS CodePipeline with AWS CodeBuild](how-to-create-pipeline.md)\.
+   To deploy with CodePipeline, see [Use AWS CodePipeline with AWS CodeBuild](how-to-create-pipeline.md)\.

 1. To find the build output artifact after the deployment is complete, sign in to the instance and look in the `/tmp` directory for the file named `my-app-1.0-SNAPSHOT.jar`\.

 ## Related Resources<a name="w4aac11c41c46b9"></a>
-+ For more information about getting started with AWS CodeBuild, see [Getting Started with AWS CodeBuild](getting-started.md)\.
++ For more information about getting started with AWS CodeBuild, see [Getting Started with CodeBuild](getting-started.md)\.
-+ For more information about troubleshooting problems with AWS CodeBuild, see [Troubleshooting AWS CodeBuild](troubleshooting.md)\.
++ For more information about troubleshooting problems with CodeBuild, see [Troubleshooting CodeBuild](troubleshooting.md)\.
-+ For more information about limits in AWS CodeBuild, see [Limits for AWS CodeBuild](limits.md)\.
++ For more information about limits in CodeBuild, see [Limits for CodeBuild](limits.md)\.